Table of Contents

 The parameteritis issue is one that would be familiar to people in the patent space.
 This latest rebuke by the Federal Court represents a timely reminder about the dangers of seeking to extend the effective monopoly that a patentee has by filing further patent applications which seek to avoid the existing prior art by stating only that which is known, rather than that which is new.
 Patentees should seriously consider the ramifications of such drafting.
 In the pharmaceutical space the dangers are substantial, particularly if the patentee has obtained an interlocutory injunction (and provided the requisite undertaking as to damages).
 The potential damages that a patentee could face could be particularly high if the Commonwealth Government continues its practice of pursuing patentees for the ‘overpayments’ it has made as a result of the automatic 16% price cut on PBS listed drugs not being activated earlier.

 Where to Now?

 The appellants still have time to file an application for special leave to appeal to the High Court.
 If no such application is filed, or the application is rejected, expect the parties to dig in for a protracted legal battle over the damages payable under the undertaking.
-It could still be some years before that issue is finally resolved.
-We will keep you updated as things develop.

 We appreciate your feedback – your submission has been successfully received.